Peshwari naans are incredible made this way!

 - Turn the naan over to colour the top for about 30 seconds to a minute and then turn it over again until cooked through.

-- Brush with hot ghee and serve immediately.
+- Brush with hot ghee and serve sprinkled with sesame seeds

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.